sereksim/greenLab_group33/README.md

-# Thesis / Paper Title
+# Title
-This repository is a companion page for the following thesis / publication:
+This repository is a companion page for the following work:
-> Author Names.
-Publication year.
-Thesis / Paper title.
-Publication venue / proceedings.
+> Paul David Anghel, Rudrajeet Chaudhuri, David Simon Fojou Parker, Moksh Thakran, and Anant Raj.
+2025.
+A comparative study of Energy efficiency in Python-Based Machine Learning Libraries .
+In Green Lab 2025/2026 - Vrije Universiteit Amsterdam, September–October, 2025, Amsterdam (The Netherlands).

-It contains all the material required for replicating the study, including: X, Y, and Z.
+It contains all the material required for replicating the study, including: used datasets, code and statistical calculations.

 ## How to cite us
-The scientific article describing design, execution, and main results of this study is available [here](https://www.google.com).<br>
-If this study is helping your research, consider to cite it is as follows, thanks!
+The article describing design, execution, and main results of this study is available [here](https://www.google.com).<br> If this study is helping your research, consider to cite it is as follows, thanks!

 ```
 @article{,
-  title={},
-  author={},
-  journal={},
-  volume={},
-  pages={},
-  year={},
-  publisher={}
+  title = {A comparative study of {Energy} efficiency in {Python}-{Based} {Machine} {Learning} {Libraries}},
+  author = {Anghel, Paul David and Chaudhuri, Rudrajeet and Parker, David Simon Fojou and Thakran, Moksh and Raj, Anant},
+  year={2025},
+  publisher={Green Lab, VU Amsterdam}
 }
 ```